mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Deletes the specified portfolio share.
+    Stops sharing the specified portfolio with the specified account.